SimonSiefke/vscode-html-preview/README.md

 ## Features

 - Live editing of html files (currently there are still some bugs)
-- Highlighting of html elements inside the browser
+- Highlighting of html elements inside the browser (there are still a lot of bugs)

 ## Commands